CanInBad/BDCC_wiki/How-to-install-BDCC-mods.md

 This section will skip the general information.

 > [!NOTE]
 > If the Game Version shows red, that means the mod **may not** be compatible with this this game version you're running.
-It doesn't prevent the mod from working.
+> **This doesn't prevent the mod from working.**

 > [!IMPORTANT]
 > If the mod doesn't have metadata packed with them, it will display
 > `No 'insertModFileNameHere.json' file provided inside the mod`.
 > This **DOESN'T HAVE ANY IMPACT ON ITS FUNCTIONALITY**.
 > If you're having trouble(s) playing the game with mod(s), [please consult this page](User's-troubleshooting)

+> [!IMPORTANT]
+> If the mod has the extension `.pck`, then the mod launcher will fail to read its contents and show "Failed to load info" on the mods detail.

 There are 4 buttons to manage mods, they're pretty self explanatory but we'll cover what order of mods affect them.